akongnwi02/php-name-scrapping-script/Readme.md

 1. Configure the sever's URL and API Key in the 'config.json' file
 2. Run the script run.sh to start the project in a docker container
-3. Run the command `php scrap -f <filename>` to begin the name scrapping
+3. Run the command `php scrap -f <filename>` to begin the name scrapping.
+See the file `numbers.csv` for reference of file format
 4. Monitor and document errors